This article appears in Disaster Prep 2018.

 When your property or home is destroyed in a disaster, the key to finding help quickly is to turn to your insurer.

 “Safety is always the first priority.
-If you were evacuated as a result of a natural disaster or severe weather, return home only after authorities advise it is safe to do so,” said Sperry Mylott, spokesman for the Travelers Companies.
+If you were evacuated as a result of a natural disaster or severe weather, return home only after authorities advise it is safe to do so,” said Angi Orbann, vice president of product, personal insurance at Travelers.
 “After it is confirmed by authorities that the storm has passed and it is safe to go outdoors or return to your home, you can begin to assess any potential damage to your home and property.”

 Provide your insurer with your policy number and the best phone number and email address at which to reach you.
 After a major storm, insurers visit those with the most severe damage first.
 Be prepared to provide an accurate description of the extent of the property damage.
 Explain any special needs of your family, particularly if personal circumstances require that you get priority.